AlexMakesSoftware/JupyterDevbox/README.md

 NOTE: This is a WIP, concept evaluator and by no means is it ready for production.
 I am very new to Nix and Devbox and no doubt this doesn't implement best-practices.

+TIP: Make sure you clear all the outputs on your notebook before doing any git opperations - or else you'll keep checking in your notebook.

+Development notes:

+Codium doesn't always seem to automatically detect the kernel in good time, give it a moment.